rajeevpanwar/Vix-Volatility-Predictor/README.md

     1. Baseline - Persistence Model
     2. Facebook Prophet
     3. ARIMA
-    4. LSTM (For final presentation)
+    4. LSTM (for final presentation)

-5. Choice of Preferred Predictor Explained -
+5. Choice of Preferred Predictor Explained - the best performing model is the baseline - Persistence Model with a RMSE of 3.34 - hard to explain but I'm hoping the LSTM can outperform the baseline model

 ### Key Findings about the VIX ###
 1. Mean ~ 17 with Standard Deviation - ~7
 2. Highest recorded value - ~82 (March 2020 - peak of market meltdown in response to Covid19 lockdown)
 3. End of Q1 & Q2 seen most volatility - End of a critical Q2 is upon us!!!
 4. Elections (We have a big one coming up) result in a spike in volatility
 5. Relative rate of change in volatility needs to factored in building models that use short term change in VIX to predict

 ### Future Steps ###